Acute: A term used to describe any process occurring over a short period of time.

 Intranasal (IN): Referring to the spraying or administering of a solution into the nostrils.

 Intravenous (IV): A term describing the route of administration of medications or fluids.
-Use of this term would indicate that the substance should be injected into a vein.
+Use of this term would indicate that the substance should be given into a vein.

 Killed Vaccine:A term that means a particular vaccine contains no live disease-causing components.
-These vaccines are safe to give to pregnant animals and also to kittens in close association with pregnant animals.
+These vaccines are safe to give to pregnant animals and also to puppies in close association with pregnant animals.

 Lethargy or Lethargic:A term describing an animalís disposition.
 These animals are slow to react, lack energy, and are often sick.